General InformationÂ

 * Please read the below descriptions on the different roles available before applying.

-Applications close on 21st April, and those successful applications will hear back by 12th May.
-(If you have not heard anything back by then unfortunately your application was unsuccessful.)
+Applications close on Monday 20th April, and successful applicants will be notified by 15th May 2026 (If you have not heard anything back by then unfortunately your application was unsuccessful).

-Festival volunteering is great fun, but it’s also physically demanding.
-The majority of our volunteer roles will require you to be on your feet for the duration of your shift.
+Festival volunteering is great fun, but it can also be physically demanding.
+The majority of our volunteer roles require you to be on your feet for the duration of your shift.
+As it can sometimes be tiring the festival has on site crew welfare available and we also work with a team of Guardians who are the there to support festival audiences and crew in looking after themselves.

 Roles and Responsibilities